Ellis Rowan: Life

+Books by Rowan published in Australia include Bill Baillie, his Life and Adventures, A flower-hunter in Queensland & New Zealand, The Queensland Flora, and Sketches in Black and White in New Zealand.

-The Australian Club in Melbourne, one of that city's oldest and most venerable establishments, has a room with the walls entirely covered in murals by her, painted as a result of a commission from the Club.
+Rowan contributed botanical studies to Ferdinand von Mueller for his collection on Australian flora.
+The Menzies Hotel in Melbourne, built in 1867 and demolished in 1969, had a reading room decorated with ferns and flora painted by Rowan.
+The Australian Club in Melbourne, one of that city's oldest and most venerable establishments, has a room with wall panel murals by Rowan, painted as a result of a commission from the club.
+These are the only known surviving example of her murals.

 Despite winning several gold medals judged by international artists against some of Australia's leading male artists, a disdain for her ability, artistry, and capacity due to her gender resulted in a bias against her art that lasted decades.
 Her art was housed in the National Library, not the National Gallery.

 National Library of Australia - Rowan Collection

 In 1923, a year after her death, her surviving collection of 952 paintings was offered to the Australian government by her estate.
 The offer was debated in the House of Representatives.
 Parliament eventually agreed on a price of 5000 pounds for the paintings, half the asking price, and they became the property of the Australian Commonwealth.
-The collection was stored in the vaults of the Federal Treasury in Melbourne until 1933, when custody was transferred to the Commonwealth National Library, and to date, the major purchase by the Australian government had either remained largely in storage or was displayed in Australian government offices abroad.
+The collection was stored in the vaults of the Federal Treasury in Melbourne until 1933, when custody was transferred to the Commonwealth National Library.
+Some items were lent to Australian government agencies and offices abroad; most were returned to the library but some were lost.
 The remaining 919 paintings are now housed at the National Library of Australia.
 Rowan's Memorial portrait is also there.